Canon Ambassador Katie Goldie journals her favourite places to shoot in the Top End after a week on the road with Tourism NT.

 Keeping busy to ensure we maximised shooting opportunities, we headed to Nitmiluk National Park the next morning.
 A short climb, we reached another stunning waterhole, Edith Falls upper pools, surrounded by bold Australian rock.
 It was tough to shoot these locations in the midday sun, but I found a way to make my shots really interesting by shooting into the sun for some sun flare when possible.

-For those with flash cameras, I’d suggest bringing a polariser to assist capturing the richness of the rock and cutting the glare on the water.
-I also brought an underwater housing to add a different and immersive perspective but not essential if you don’t have access to one.
+I’d suggest bringing a polarising filter to assist capturing the richness of the rock and cutting the glare on the water.
+I also brought an underwater housing to add a different and immersive perspective but it's not essential if you don’t have access to one.

 5. Bitter Springs, Mataranka